antrea-io/antrea/docs/multicluster/getting-started.md

 ResourceImport.
-2. When a member cluster has already exported a Service, e.g.: `default/nginx` with TCP Port `80`, then other member clusters can only export the same Service with the same Ports definition.
-Otherwise, Antrea Multi-cluster Controller will skip converging the mismatched ResourceExport into the corresponding ResourceImport until users correct it.
+2. When a member cluster has already exported a Service, e.g.: `default/nginx` with TCP Port `80`, then other member clusters can only export the same Service with the same Ports definition including port names.
+Otherwise, Antrea Multi-cluster Controller will skip converting the mismatched ResourceExport into the corresponding ResourceImport until users correct it.
 3. When a member cluster's Service ResourceExport has not been converged successfully due to forementioned mismatch issue, Antrea Multi-cluster Controller will also skip converging the corresponding Endpoints ResourceExport until users correct it.